lostb1t/plexnotify/README.md

 # Plex Watchlist Notify

-This script will send an push nitifications to a user plex app when content is avaiable from the user watchlist This will also work for the users friends.
+This script will send  push notifications to a user plex app when content is avaiable from the user watchlist.
+This also works for the users friends.

 Note: You need to be the servers admin to make this work.